National Criminal History Check: Everything You Need to Know

 When to Expect Your Certificate

-Your national police certificate contains a No Disclosable Court Outcomes result or a Disclosable Court Outcomes result with the details.
+Your national police check contains a No Disclosable Court Outcomes result or a Disclosable Court Outcomes result with the details.
 A successful police check can be expected to turnaround a result within 24 hours.
 You can expect this directly to your inbox.
 If you have requested the results via post, expect a longer wait.

 It is said that 70% of all police checks will generate a quick result.
 The remaining 30% are sent for manual review following issues with the National Police Checking System.